Skip to main content

 Control Lines

-A control line is a horizontal line that shows a limit or threshold.
+A control line is a vertical line that shows a limit or threshold.
 You can add custom control line values or use ones calculated from the dataset.

 custom-cl